maxwolf621/Notes/SpringNote/OauthUser/OAuth2FLOW.md

 - Resource Owner (Your third party application Account)
 - Client (The Application you are currently using (e.g. backend+frontend))
-- (Identity) Provider (Third Party Application authenticates the identity : Google, Facebook, Twitter, etc...)
+- (Identity) Provider (Google, Facebook, Twitter, etc...)
 - Resource Server (Third Party Application's Server, e.g. Authorization Server, Resource Server, etc ... )
-- Resources (Resources in third party application that you are trying to access via the 3rd part application account)

-**(.)** The User Accesses The Client (The Spring Application(e.g. frontend))
+- Resources (3rd party account's attributes)

 **(A)** The client initiates the flow by **directing the resource owner's user-agent to the authorization endpoint**.
 - The client includes these information and offers them to provider